rachelquijano/rachelquijano/README.md

 ##
 - 🔭 I’m currently working on expanding my project list.
-- 🌱 I’m currently learning android development.
+- 🌱 I’m currently learning next.js.
 - 👯 I’m looking to collaborate on any kind of project from which I can learn and grow.
 Feel free to reach out to me!
-- 🤔 I’m looking for help with preparing for software developer interviews.
+- 🤔 I’m looking for help with flutter development.
 - 💬 Ask me about my goals or interests and I will be happy to share.
 - 📫 How to reach me: LinkedIn, Twitter, or Instagram.
 Check my links below!
 - 😄 Pronouns: She/Her